Parliamentary sovereignty: Israel

-Israel's political system has many features of parliamentary sovereignty, including fusion of powers, a unicameral legislature, and no written constitution.
-In Israel, issues surrounding the Knesset's supremacy have been contested by the courts over the last 30 years.
+Israel's political system has many features of parliamentary sovereignty, including fusion of powers, a unicameral legislature, and a constitutional framework that can be amended by the legislature with an ordinary majority (Basic Laws of Israel); however, it also has judicial review of primary legislation, which was first exercised in 1969 to strike down a law which was passed in violation of an entrenched provision.
+In Israel, issues surrounding the Knesset's liability to judicial review have been contested by the courts over the last 30 years.
 In 2024, the Israeli Supreme Court, in an 8 to 7 decision, struck down a bill passed in the Knesset which aimed to restrict the courts from exercising judicial review on government actions as unreasonable.

 Italy

 The sovereignty of Parliament in Italy is born from parliamentary privilege, but, in one of the most comprehensive and compelling "systemic" judgments, the Constitutional Court (rapporteur Carlo Mezzanotte) had opened the justiciability of interna corporis.
 Traces of the old theories are expressed in autodichia, which involves subtracting the ordinary courts of all acts performed within the Chambers.
 The choice to set off some acts to the Presidents of the Parliament has been criticized as an attempt to exclude them from judicial review, even when pertaining to individual rights: this has given rise to some conflicts between the judiciary and Parliament, brought to the Constitutional Court, who gave useful elements to restrict the legal definition, compelling the legal doctrine through the modern evolution of the sovereignty of Parliament.